 Setting up Remote Services using TypeWell Web Linking

-The simplest way to do remote linking is to use the Web Linking feature (TypeWell Premium V6 and higher).
+The simplest way to stream text from TypeWell is to use our Web Linking platform.
 The transcript is sent from the transcriber's computer to the TypeWell Web server.
-Readers then view the live transcript using any standard Web browser.
-This has the advantage that the reader doesn't need to install special software, as any Web browser will suffice.
+Readers then view the live transcript on a secure webpage using any standard Web browser.
+This has the advantage that the reader doesn't need to install special software; any Web browser will suffice.

-Web Linking provides an excellent reader experience, with the ability to display the transcript on devices such as iPads and smartphones.
-Readers can adjust the font, take notes, and send a message to the transcriber.
+Web Linking provides an excellent reading experience with the ability to display the transcript on devices such as iPads and smartphones.
+Readers can adjust the font and send a message to the transcriber.

 Setting up Remote Services using Skype Linking